 Romans 2:25 for circumcision indeed is of value if you obey the Law, but if you break the Law your circumcision becomes uncircumcision.

-He then comes right back at them in verse 26-27, proclaiming that those believers who were by nature uncircumcised, but now keep the Law (thereby showing the Law is written on their hearts, v.15) will be in a position to condemn those who are by nature circumcised but disobey the Law.
+He then comes right back at them in verse 26-27, proclaiming that those believers who were by nature uncircumcised, but now keep the Law (thereby showing the Law is written on their hearts, v.15) will be in a position to condemn those who are by nature circumcised, but disobey the Law.

 What does the text say?

 Romans 2:25-27 25For circumcision indeed is of value if you obey the law, but if you break the law, your circumcision becomes uncircumcision.
-26So, if a man who is uncircumcised keeps the precepts of the law, will not his uncircumcision be regarded as circumcision?
+26So, if a man who is uncircumcised keeps the righteous acts of the law, will not his uncircumcision be regarded as circumcision?
 27Then he who is physically uncircumcised but keeps the law will condemn you who have the written code and circumcision but break the law.

 - Believers in Jesus prove the Law is written on their hearts by “doing what the Law requires”. (v.14-15)